SantiagoSalazarPavajeau/learn-blog/_posts/2020-06-08-hoisting_variables_in_javascript.markdown

 ## Block Context

 When we look at declaring variables with **var** we also find that they do not have block scope at all.
-If you analyze the code below, the expected normal scope behavior would be that the variables inside the if statement could not be accessed outside its block.
+If you analyze the code below, the expected normal block scope behavior would be, that the variables inside the if statement block could not be accessed by the outer **vairables()** function.
 This happens as expected when we use **let** and **const**.
 However, as we see the value of *a* is changed by the block so this block does not create a limited scope or context for *a*.

 ```
 function variables(){